MujahidSiddiq/MASF-RV-External-Debugger/README.md

 - **Halt**: Pause the processor at any point in execution.
 - **Resume**: Continue execution from a halted state.
 - **Step**: Execute one instruction at a time for granular control.
-- **Software Breakpoints**: Dynamically insert breakpoints during execution.
+- **Breakpoints**: Dynamically insert breakpoints during execution.
-- **Hardware Breakpoints**: Utilize hardware support for memory-specific breakpoints.
-- **Memory Access**: Inspect and modify memory during runtime.
-- **Register Access**: Inspect and modify the CSRs.

 -_More features can be added as per project requirements._